roberd13/dsedocker/README.md

 ## Opening an interactive bash shell

-If the container is running in the background (using the `-d`), use the following command to open an interactive bash shell to run DSE ommands.
+If the container is running in the background (using the `-d`), use the following command to open an interactive bash shell to run DSE commands.

 ```
 docker exec -it <container_name> bash